-- Take one clear invitation overlay (4.25"x5.75") and center it on one flat panel.
-Position them face up, flat on the edge of a table with the top edge of the invitation closest to you. - 2) Place the template (business card size with 2 holes at the top) flush with the top of the clear invitation insert.
+- 1) Take one clear invitation overlay (4.75" x 6.75") and center it on one flat panel.
+Position them face up, flat on the edge of table, top of invitation closest to you. - 2) Place the template (business card size with 2 holes at the top) flush with the top of the clear invitation insert.
 Punch through both the invitation overlay and backing panel with a 1/8" hole punch.